pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-cea/README.md

 * Withdraw all-but-1 Route 21 script (up 4)
 * Withdraw all-but-1 Route 17 script (up 1)

-Leave the center using the left doormat tile to warp to Celadon then enter the mart from the right door.
+Leave the center using the left doormat tile to warp to Celadon, then enter the mart using the right door.

 ### Celadon Shopping